Banana Massacre: Number of people dead

-Official U.S. telegrams
+Official United States telegrams

 Telegram from Bogotá Embassy to the U.S. Secretary of State, Frank B. Kellogg, dated December 5, 1928, stated:

 Telegram from Santa Marta Consulate to the U.S. Secretary of State, dated December 6, 1928, stated:

 Telegram from Bogotá Embassy to the U.S. Secretary of State, dated December 7, 1928, stated:

 Telegram from the U.S. Department of State to Santa Marta Consulate, dated December 8, 1928, stated:

 Telegram from Santa Marta Consulate to the U.S. Secretary of State, dated December 9, 1928, stated:

 Dispatch from Santa Marta Consulate to the U.S. Secretary of State, dated December 11, 1928, stated:

 Dispatch from Bogotá Embassy to the U.S. Secretary of State, dated December 11, 1928, stated:

 Dispatch from U.S. Bogotá Embassy to the U.S. Secretary of State, dated December 29, 1928, stated:

-Dispatch from U.S. Bogotá Embassy to the US Secretary of State, dated January 16, 1929, stated:
+Dispatch from U.S. Bogotá Embassy to the U.S. Secretary of State, dated January 16, 1929, stated:

-Consequences

-Guerrilla movements in Colombia such as the Revolutionary Armed Forces of Colombia (FARC) argued that the growth of Communism in Colombia was triggered by atrocities like these, and called it state terrorism.

-Some sources claim there are connections between this massacre and the atrocities committed in more recent years by Chiquita Brands in Colombian territory.
-Chiquita admitted paying 1.7 million dollars to the paramilitary group AUC (United Self Defense Forces of Colombia), who have killed hundreds of Colombian citizens.
-This company has financed war machines by paying this terrorist group.
-They claimed that they had been victims of extortion and said the payments were made as a way to protect their workers from the paramilitaries, but the people seem to object.
-In the documentary “Banana Land” Colombian plantain workers speak up about how they feel terrorized by multinational companies like Chiquita and their work with paramilitaries.
-They even say that people who speak up about the way they feel are at risk of being targeted by the AUC.

 In popular culture

 Gabriel García Márquez depicted a fictional version of the massacre in his novel One Hundred Years of Solitude, as did Álvaro Cepeda Samudio in his La Casa Grande.
-Although García Márquez references the number of dead as around three thousand, the actual number of dead workers is unknown.
+Although García Márquez references the number of dead as around 3000, the actual number of dead workers is unknown.

-The event also inspired Italian singer-songwriter Francesco De Gregori's song Ninetto e la colonia, released with his 1976 album Bufalo Bill.
+The event also inspired Italian singer-songwriter Francesco De Gregori's song "Ninetto e la colonia", released with his 1976 album Bufalo Bill.
 Before the soldiers start shooting on the frightened and praying crowd, only Ninetto scemo, a silly little child, due to his innocence, is able to ask the relevant question, though in vain: "Who are those who sent you?"
 The soldier replies that the answer does not matter, as those who sent him do not speak their language and live far away.